What is a Local Area Network?

 Benefits of Local Area Networks

-- Resource Sharing: Easy access to shared printers, files, and applications.
+- Resource Sharing: Allows connected devices to easily share printers, files, and applications.

 Local Area Network vs. Wireless Local Area Network